No Cure for Cancer: Accusations of plagiarism of Bill Hicks

-Although Leary had been friends with fellow comedian Bill Hicks for many years, when Hicks heard No Cure For Cancer, he felt that Leary had stolen his act.
+Although Leary had been friends with fellow comedian Bill Hicks for many years, when Hicks heard No Cure for Cancer, he felt that Leary had stolen his act.
 The friendship ended abruptly as a result, and was still unsettled when Hicks died of pancreatic cancer 13 months later, at the age of 32.
-Over the years, several comedians have publicly stated they believe Leary stole Hicks' persona and attitude, in addition to his material.
-Jokes on the album about Keith Richards, Judas Priest, smoking and "good men dying young" are frequently cited as bearing similarities to Hicks' routines.
+Over the years, several comedians have publicly stated they believe Leary stole Hicks's persona and attitude, in addition to his material.
+Jokes on the album about Keith Richards, Judas Priest, smoking and "good men dying young" are frequently cited as bearing similarities to Hicks's routines.

-According to Cynthia True's biography American Scream: The Bill Hicks Story, after listening to No Cure For Cancer, Hicks was furious.
+According to Cynthia True's biography American Scream: The Bill Hicks Story, after listening to No Cure for Cancer, Hicks was furious.
 "All these years, aside from the occasional jibe, he had pretty much shrugged off Leary's lifting.
 Comedians borrowed, stole stuff and even bought bits from one another.
 Milton Berle and Robin Williams were famous for it.
 This was different.
 Leary had, practically line for line, taken huge chunks of Bill's act and recorded it."

 In the August 2006 Playboy, an interviewer told Leary, "Much has been written about you and comedian Bill Hicks...People have accused you of appropriating his persona and material."
 Leary replied: